cloudacademypilot/azure-cosmos-db-app-dev/steps/05_build-a-simple-net-console-app/documentation.md

         }
     ```

-1. In the below code to Execute query and get 1 item in the results.
+1. In the below code to Execute query and get one item in the results.
 Then, get a continuation token to resume later.

    ```csharp
    using (FeedIterator<Food> resultSetIterator = container.GetItemQueryIterator<Food>(